equinor/appsec/docs/guidelines/git-github.md

 git config --global user.name "Peter Pan"
 ```

+!!! tip Showing location of all git config

+    Using the command `git config --list --show-origin` will expand all git config across the different levels.

 ### Recommended generic basic config

 This section contains the recommended basic generic configuration for Git.